Barnet & Chase Farm Capture Thousands In Lost Revenue

 Hospitals across the UK are losing millions of pounds simply by not providing a payment facility for patients to pay for their prescriptions.
 Specifically during out of hours patients nationally are able to get access to their medication without paying for it simply because the hospital do not have the facility to enable them to take payments either by card or cash.

-Barnet and Chase Farm Hospitals approached Cammax to help find a solution to their problem.
+Barnet and Chase Farm Hospitals (now part of the Royal Free London NHS foundation) approached Cammax to help find a solution to their problem.
 The pharmacy department in the Hospital was struggling to cope with demand, and finding it difficult to collect cash for prescriptions as well as issue medications.

 Therefore the hospital wanted to introduce a simple to use self-serve machine with an engaging front screen flow which could take payments for prescriptions and issue a receipt, which the patient could then take to the pharmacy to collect their prescription.
 The pharmacy could then concentrate on issuing medicines and leave cash collection to the kiosk.